Food Link Board of Directors

 Massachusetts Office the Attorney General

 Nora is a veteran lawyer who has worked throughout her career to enhance public/private partnerships that keep our communities strong.
 After beginning her career at a law firm, Nora transitioned to government service both in the office of the Middlesex District Attorney and the office of the Massachusetts Attorney General.
 Nora brings to the Food Link board 20+ years of legal and management experience with non-profits.
-She lives in Arlington with her husband and, for now, her one cat, and has two adult sons.

 Geoffrey Myrus, Board Treasurer